blue-build/modules/modules/dnf/README.md

 ## Known issues

-Replacing the kernel with the `dnf` module is not done cleanly & some remaints of old kernel will be present.
+Replacing the kernel with the `dnf` module is not done cleanly at the moment & some remaints of old kernel will be present.
 Please use the `rpm-ostree` module for this purpose until this `dnf` behavior is fixed.